launchbadge/sqlx/README.md

     ```

 The biggest downside to `query!()` is that the output type cannot be named (due to Rust not
 officially supporting anonymous records).
-To address that, there is a `query_as!()` macro that is identical
+To address that, there is a `query_as!()` macro that is
-except that you can name the output type.
+mostly identical except that you can name the output type.

 ```rust
 // no traits are needed